 For example, a 13-inch hip band is considered a small (size) for people who weigh 120 pounds or less and typically has resistance between 15 to 25lbs.
 Comfort also matters, so make sure the material will be comfortable, move with you, and features a strong elastic.

 The resistance hip band can be used for many different exercises such as squat variations, step-ups, thrusts, side steps, focused contractions, lunges, and other glute workouts.

 If you’re looking for a few ideas on how to incorporate hip bands in your routine, here are a few strength training exercises you can do.

 This squat variation is made to engage your hip-abductor and help with knee position and stability.
 The muscles being worked include your glutes, quads, hamstrings.
 Here’s how to perform the move:

 Those are just a few examples of what you can do with hip bands.
-There are plenty more moves you can follow or adapt as you develop your routine.
+There are plenty more adaptation you can follow as you develop your routine.
 Remember that form and stability is important, otherwise, you risk injuring yourself.

 Looking to snap one for your gym bag?
 Gymreapers makes quality gym equipment and apparel, including hip bands.
-Check out the choices in the shop section to find the right one for you.
+Check out the choices of hip bands to find the right one for you.

 Comments will be approved before showing up.